emilhe/dash-extensions/README.md

 Specifically, a dash.exceptions.DuplicateCallbackOutput exception will be raised as an attempt is made to assign the output `Output("div", "children")` a second time.

-To address this problem, this package provides the `DashCallbackBlueprint` class.
+To address this problem, this package provides the `CallbackGrouper` class.
 It acts as a proxy for the Dash application during callback registration, but unlike the Dash application, it supports assignment of multiple callbacks to the same output.
-When all callbacks have been assigned, the blueprint is registered on the Dash application,
+When all callbacks have been assigned, the callback grouper is registered on the Dash application,

     import dash
     import dash_html_components as html
     from dash.dependencies import Output, Input
-    from dash_extensions.callback import DashCallbackBlueprint
+    from dash_extensions.callback import CallbackGrouper

     app = dash.Dash()
     app.layout = html.Div([html.Button("Button 1", id="btn1"), html.Button("Button 2", id="btn2"), html.Div(id="div")])
-    dcb = DashCallbackBlueprint()
+    cg = CallbackGrouper()

-    @dcb.callback(Output("div", "children"), [Input("btn1", "n_clicks")])
+    @cg.callback(Output("div", "children"), [Input("btn1", "n_clicks")])
     def click_btn1(n_clicks):
         return "You clicked btn1"

-    @dcb.callback(Output("div", "children"), [Input("btn2", "n_clicks")])
+    @cg.callback(Output("div", "children"), [Input("btn2", "n_clicks")])
     def click_btn2(n_clicks):
         return "You clicked btn2"

-    dcb.register(app)
+    cg.register(app)

     if __name__ == '__main__':
         app.run_server()